The Cold Sore Trigger 3.7 Billion People Ignore

 There is a staggering number that most people have never heard: 3.7 billion people under the age of 50 carry the herpes simplex virus type 1 (HSV 1).
 That figure comes directly from the World Health Organization's 2024 global prevalence update, and it means roughly half the planet's population is walking around with a virus capable of producing painful, embarrassing cold sore outbreaks at any time.

 But here is the part that should really get your attention.
 According to research published in the Journal of Dermatological Science, approximately 67% of cold sore recurrences are triggered by ultraviolet radiation.
 Not stress.
 Not diet.
 Not lack of sleep.
 UV exposure is the single largest reactivation trigger for HSV 1, and the vast majority of carriers are doing absolutely nothing to address it.
+This is exactly why your lips need dedicated SPF sunscreen, even when you are already using face sunscreen daily.

 This is not a fringe finding.
 It is one of the most consistently replicated results in herpes virology.
 Yet billions of people continue treating cold sores reactively with creams and antivirals after the blister appears, while completely ignoring the environmental trigger that caused the outbreak in the first place.
+A purpose built protective product like our SPF 20 protective lip balm addresses this trigger directly with zinc oxide based physical UV blocking.

 The UV Reactivation Mechanism: What Happens Inside Your Body